mjh09/mjh09.github.io/aboutme.md

 Prior to Lambda School I mostly worked as a laborer for a bronze foundry where I was a part of a team that brought art sculptures to a metal medium.

-On occasion I paint miniatures, spend time outdoors, play video games, consume literatue and podcasts.
+On occasion I paint miniatures, spend time outdoors, play video games, consume literature and podcasts.